A time-dependent scattering approach to core-level spectroscopies: Light-matter interactions

 where $H_0$ describes the electrons and nuclei in the solid, and $H_{ph}=\sum_\mathbf{k,\lambda} \omega_\mathbf{k} (b^\dagger_{\mathbf{k},\lambda} b_{\mathbf{k},\lambda}+1/2)$.
 The light-matter interaction is given by

 where the first term accounts for the interaction of the electric field with the momentum $\mathbf{p}$ of the electrons and the second term describes the magnetic field acting on the electron spin $\sigma$.
 In the following, we will ignore the magnetic interaction as well as higher order terms that are not included in this expression.
-In this case, by replacing the quantized vector operator into this expression, we obtain:
+Therefore, replacing the quantized vector operator (\ref{vector_potential}) leads to:

 where we have assumed the dipole limit in which $e^{i\mathbf{k}\cdot\mathbf{r}} \simeq e^{i\mathbf{k}\cdot\mathbf{R}_i}$ where $\mathbf{R}_i$ is the position of the ion to which electron $i$ is bound, and we have introduced the dipole operator